EloquentStudio/filter.js/README.md

     //Use arguments attributes, content
     this.article({class: 'new'}, 'demo')

-Filter criteria is defined in the follwing ways:
+Filter criteria is defined in the follwing ways:(.EVENT. and .SELECT. option are not mandatory)

     var settings = {
       filter_criteria: {